 One game is an”Old Maid” style game of matching foods from the different food groups.
 The person left with the last junk food picture is the loser.

-These games are something that kids of all ages can play because they don’t require reading (the Slap-It! game includes a bit of reading as an option, but it’s not required for the game to work.)
+These games are something that kids of all ages can play because they don’t require reading (Slap-It! includes a bit of reading as an option, but it’s not required for the game to work).